Bitcoin-ABC/bitcoinabc.org/_posts/2022-07-01-running-cashfusion-remotely.md

 ./ElectrumABC-5.1.3-x86_64.AppImage daemon --help
 ```

-## Enabling Cash Fusion
+## Enabling CashFusion

 Next you will enable "autofuse".
-This tells the wallet to start automatically participating in Cash Fusion rounds as soon as the coins are confirmed.
+This tells the wallet to start automatically participating in CashFusion rounds as soon as the coins are confirmed.

 ```
 ./ElectrumABC-5.1.3-x86_64.AppImage daemon enable_autofuse